xinxu-david/xinxu-en/_pages/about.md

 ## 🎏 Competitions
 - *2016.05* Win the `National 2nd Prize` in the 11th National Competition of Transport Science and Technology for Students (NACTranS) (Instructor: Prof. Zhongzhen Yang)
 - *2016.06* Win the `National 2nd Prize` in the 2nd National Shipping Innovation Competition for College Students (Instructor: Prof. Kang Chen)
+- *2019.05* Win the `3rd Prize` in the Tan Kah Kee Inventors’ Award (Shanghai)
+- *2019.07* Win the `Provincial 2nd Prize` in the 9th National Competition on E-Commerce Innovation, Originality and Entrepreneurship for College Students
+- *2019.08* Win the `National 3rd Prize` in the 12th National College Social Practice and Science Contest on Energy Saving & Emission Reduction
 - *2019.12* Win the `National 2nd Prize` in the 16th China Post-Graduate Mathematical Contest in Modeling
 - *2020.08* Win the `National 2nd Prize` in the 13th National College Social Practice and Science Contest on Energy Saving & Emission Reduction
+- *2021.08* Win the `Provincial 2nd Prize` in 11th National Competition on E-Commerce Innovation, Originality and Entrepreneurship for College Students
 - *2021.10* Win the `National 3rd Prize (Bronze Award)` in the 7th China College Students’ “Internet+” Innovation and Entrepreneurship Competition
+- *2022.07* Win the `Provincial 1st Prize` in the 12th National Competition on E-Commerce Innovation, Originality and Entrepreneurship for College Students
 - *2022.08* Win the `National 1st Prize` in the 15th National College Social Practice and Science Contest on Energy Saving & Emission Reduction [[Newsreport]](https://news.tongji.edu.cn/info/1003/81684.htm)
+- *2023.08* Win the `National 2nd Prize` and `National 3rd Prize` in the 16th National College Social Practice and Science Contest on Energy Saving & Emission Reduction
+- *2024.08* Win the `National 2nd Prize` in the 17th National College Social Practice and Science Contest on Energy Saving & Emission Reduction
 - *2025.05* Win the `National 2nd Prize` in the 20th National Competition of Transport Science and Technology for Students (NACTranS) (Instructor: Prof. Shuaian Wang) [[HTML]](http://www.nactrans.net/Notice/NoticeShow/1195.html)
 - *2025.05* Guide students to win the `National 1st Prize (Outstanding Instructor Award)` in the 15th National Market Research and Analysis Competition [[Newsreport]](https://mp.weixin.qq.com/s?__biz=MzI1NDkxMzc4Mw==&mid=2247533603&idx=1&sn=273680150124f438eec0ad188e98a00f&chksm=eb06e43d1bef49287f63223dd513aea0ae3816599b0f480ab5e4b1edebe241c9c30fb6fa2309&scene=27)
 - *2025.08* Guide students to win the `National 3rd Prize` in the 18th National College Social Practice and Science Contest on Energy Saving & Emission Reduction